Power-ups

 Task Reminders: Get notified of important events

-Choose when the reminder should be sent out, for example, on the day - your due date or custom field date, depending on what you’ve chosen, a day or two prior to that, a week before, etc. Then choose the time at which the reminder should arrive, and select to whom the email should be sent.
+Choose when the reminder should be sent out, for example, on the day—of your due date or custom field date, a day or two prior to that, a week before, etc. Then choose the time at which the reminder should arrive, and select to whom the email should be sent.

 You can notify:

-• any named user that has access to the board you’re on
+• any named user with access to the board the task sits on

 • the person who created the task